marytts/marytts-wiki/UnitSelectionVoiceCreation.md

 Creates the prompt_allophones directory required in the next step. `Note: This component requires the MARY server`

 **EHMMLabeler**
 EHMM Labeler is a labeling tool, which generates label files with help of Wave files and corresponding Transcriptions.
 EHMM basic tool is available with Festvox Recent Version.
 For running EHMM Labeler under MARY environment you need to compile EHMM tool in your machine.
 It may take long time depending on the size of the data and system configuration.
+Once compiled, the EHMM Labeler.ehmmDir setting needs to point to the directory where the EHMM tool is located:

+ehmmDir : /your/path/to/ehmmTool

+**HTKLabeler**

 **LabelPauseDeleter**
 It may be necessary to run the LabelPauseDeleter after the label files have been created by EHMM, to avoid problems with subsequent voice building components.